When it comes to weight loss there are very few supplements that actually work.

 The First study:

-This study showed that the combination of testosterone + alpha lipoic acid on type II diabetic patients resulted in significant improvement in multiple parameters.
+This study showed that the combination of testosterone + alpha lipoic acid (17) in type II diabetic patients resulted in significant improvement in multiple parameters.

 These patients experienced a reduction in BMI (weight loss), an improvement in glycemic control (lower blood sugar levels), an improvement in lipid profile (lower cholesterol), and an improvement in libido (sex drive).

-This combination therapy is particularly interesting considering that many patients (both men and women) have the combination of low testosterone + insulin resistance.
+This combination therapy is particularly interesting considering that many patients (both men and women) have a combination of low testosterone plus insulin resistance.

 The Second study: